adriannovegil/awesome-observability/README.md

  * [Opentelemetry](https://opentelemetry.io/) - OpenTelemetry is made up of an integrated set of APIs and libraries as well as a collection mechanism via an agent and collector.
  * [OpenCensus](https://opencensus.io/) - OpenCensus is a set of libraries for various languages that allow you to collect application metrics and distributed traces, then transfer the data to a backend of your choice in real time.
  * [Opentracing](https://opentracing.io/) - Vendor-neutral APIs and instrumentation for distributed tracing
+ * [Openmetrics](https://openmetrics.io/) - An effort to create an open standard for transmitting metrics at scale, with support for both text representation and Protocol Buffers.

  * [Micrometer](https://micrometer.io/) - Micrometer provides a simple facade over the instrumentation clients for the most popular monitoring systems, allowing you to instrument your JVM-based application code without vendor lock-in.
 Think SLF4J, but for metrics.
  * [telegraf](https://github.com/influxdata/telegraf) - TICK stack, The plugin-driven server agent for collecting & reporting metrics.
  * [node-exporter](https://github.com/prometheus/node_exporter) - Prometheus stack, Exporter for machine metrics.